Convenience food and take out food does not save time.

 Add to that selective shopping (buy cleaning supplies and canned goods at the Dollar Store) and watching sale items, and you will be even further ahead.

 I have often talked to my family and friends about this.
 It really does take more time to buy take-out than the cook something at home.
-The key is to have a well stocked pantry to get dinner on the table fast.

 Plan, plan, plan!
 I am just writing this week's menus and fast food and takeaways are not on them at all.
 A really great post as the most straightforward advice is always the best.